 5. Increase Battery Temperature

-If at all possible, you can try removing the battery and bring it indoors to warm it up.
+If possible, you can try removing the battery and bringing it indoors to warm it up.

 - Disconnect the negative battery cable first and than the positive terminal from the battery.